CALENDAR

 1.0 hour

-120 Welding Processes & Design
+120 Welding Processes and Design

 This course will introduce students to various welding processes, focusing on the application of welding to the design process.
 Class includes a series of hands-on laboratory exercises.